dvtate/ideas/README.md

   + elon took the fun out of twitter api
 - Pill calendar/dispenser that doesn't need reloading and prevents missed/double doses
   + many pre-existing products
+- Personal body cam, press button to upload past XX mins + start live streaming
+  + I've seen like 12 companies do this concept and it's always flopped
+  + Better to make an app for smart glasses some other wearable hardware